explodingpaws/femboyfinder/README.md

 ```
 **E621 api must be Ver.
 0.0.6, unsure why (errors out otherwise).
 Will eventually swap to a newer API.**
 ### custom filters, presets
-tags can be removed or added depending on how you want them sorted in the "defaultTagList" in the .env file
+tags can be removed or added depending on how you want them sorted in the taglist in the py script